grafana/openapi-to-k6/README.md

 This allows developers to easily create performance tests for their APIs based on their existing OpenAPI documentation.

+Along with the client, it also generates a sample k6 script as an example of how to use the client.

+To get started, install the tool with npm via `npm install openapi-to-k6` and run it to convert your OpenAPI specification to a TypeScript client for k6.

+To take a look at a few examples of how the generated client and sample script looks, check out the [examples](./examples) directory.

 Note: Optional usage analytics are gathered to make the tool better.
 To disable this, use the option `--disable-analytics` or set an environment variable `DISABLE_ANALYTICS=true`.